warrenalphonso/warrenalphonso.github.io/_qc/hubbard.md

 a^\dagger_{2n} &= Z \otimes Z \otimes Z \otimes ... \otimes \frac{X -iY}{2}
 \end{align}
 $$

+We can guess that these matrices become huge by looking at the chains of tensor products.
+For example, if we have a 4 site Hubbard model, we'd need 8 qubits for the JW transformation which means our Hilbert space has dimension
+$2^8 = 256$.
+For a 10 site model our vectors have dimension $2^{20} = 1048576$.
+This gets out of hand quickly!

 ## Mott gap {#Mott}
 - rewrite Hamiltonian so half-filling at $\mu = 0$